sttachoires/pgm/README.md

 3. Run `make` and `make install`

-4. Copy `pitr.conf` to a new file to configure a particular backup

-5. Edit this file to fit your system

-6. Configure archiving (`archive_command = 'archive_xlog -C pitr %p'`)

-7. Run `pitrery` to perform your backups and restores
+4. Run `pgm_*`, test, and tell me

 DEVELOPMENT
 -----------

-The source code is available on github: https://github.com/dalibo/pitrery
+The source code is available on github: https://github.com/sttachoires

-pitrery is developped by Nicolas Thauvin under a classic 2 clauses BSD license.
+pitrery is developped by Stephane Tachoires under a classic 2 clauses BSD license.
 See license block in the scripts or the COPYRIGHT file.